hunt-son/astrocartography/replit.md

 The storage layer is abstracted through an interface-based pattern (`IStorage`), with an in-memory implementation provided for development.
 This abstraction allows for easy migration to persistent database solutions when needed.

-### Database Schema
-The application uses Drizzle ORM for database operations with PostgreSQL as the target database.
-The current schema includes a basic user table with fields for ID, username, and password.
-The schema is defined in a shared module to ensure type safety across the application.

-Database migrations are managed through Drizzle Kit, with the configuration pointing to a PostgreSQL database via the `DATABASE_URL` environment variable.

 ### Build and Development Configuration
 The application uses a monorepo structure with separate client and server directories, plus a shared directory for common types and schemas.
 The build process uses Vite for the frontend and esbuild for the backend, producing optimized bundles for production deployment.